bwjkim/CSTA2024-python/README.md

 # CSTA 2024 python  Lesson Plan Template
-Practicing editinmg a README and ....
+Practicing editing a README and ....
 This file serves as the primary lesson plan document for the repository.

 ## CSTA 2024 python (Template Description)
 [Click here for more information about what this template repository contains.](TemplateDescription.md)